Stress-linked pairs of vertices and the generic stress matroid: Concluding remarks

-We note that checking whether a pair of vertices is \strongly{d} can be done in randomized polynomial time with an approach similar to the one given in \cite[Section 5]{gortler.etal_2010} for checking global $d$-rigidity.
-In the $d = 1$ and $d = 2$ cases \cref{theorem:1dimchar,theorem:2dimchar} also lead to efficient deterministic recognition algorithms. \cref{conjecture:stresskernel} would imply the analogous algorithmic results for globally linked vertex pairs.
+We note that checking whether a pair of vertices is \strongly{d} can be done in randomized polynomial time with an approach similar to the one given in~\cite[Section 5]{gortler.etal_2010} for checking global $d$-rigidity.
+In the $d = 1$ and $d = 2$ cases, \cref{theorem:1dimchar,theorem:2dimchar} also lead to efficient deterministic recognition algorithms. \cref{conjecture:stresskernel} would imply the analogous algorithmic results for recognizing globally linked vertex pairs.

-One natural approach to \cref{conjecture:stresskernel} is to try to adapt the degree theory-based proof of \cref{theorem:ght} in \cite{gortler.etal_2010}.
-The fact that being globally linked in $\RR^d$ is not a generic property is a clear sign of difficulty for this approach.
+It would be natural to try to adapt the proof of \cref{theorem:ght} in~\cite{gortler.etal_2010} to prove \cref{conjecture:stresskernel}.
+One sign of difficulty for this approach is that being globally linked in $\RR^d$ is not a generic property.
 The following conjecture may remedy this problem to some extent.
-It states that if $\{u,v\}$ is not globally linked in $G$ in $\RR^d$, then $\sharedstresskernel{d}(G,p)$ contains a ``witness'' of this, for every generic realization $(G,p)$ in $\RR^d$.
+It says that if $\{u,v\}$ is not globally linked in $G$ in $\RR^d$, then $\sharedstresskernel{d}(G,p)$ contains a witness of this, for every generic realization $(G,p)$ in $\RR^d$.